Peyton232/HTTPServerGenerator/README.md

 Gets has no body

 ### Approach #1: Directly pass in csv file thropugh env file
+Here is where I would explain this.

 ### Approach #2: Pass in csv file location thorugh cli argument
+Here is where I would explain this.

 ### Approach #3: Turn on interpretation flag and pass in main.go of the server
+Here is where I would explain this.

 ## Development and contributing
 Feel free to send pull requests and raise issues.